rjisom/mosi.cafe/src/pages/products/index.md

 ---
-templateKey: 'product-page'
+heading: Great coffee with a conscience
 path: /products
+templateKey: product-page
 title: Our Coffee
 image: /img/jumbotron.jpg
-heading: Great coffee with a conscience
-description: >-
-  mosi.cafe is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: mosi.cafe is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png